 For many years, the Indiana Division of Fish and Wildlife kept the records and produced the record books.
 As the number of deer harvested in Indiana, what was once a nearly insignificant program became very cumbersome with biologists spending a lot of time measuring and compiling.
 The Indiana Deer Hunters Association took over the project, but continued as a volunteer scorer.

-Measuring all the points, circumferences and other
+Measuring all the points, circumferences and other details determines the final score. |

 When the tally was done the combined total for all the points was over 175 inches and with 9 inches of deductions from the odd points and minor variations from one side to the other, its final score was over 166.
 When my friend sits around future campfires with other hunters, he’s got some bragging rights.